Ty France Player Props: Mariners vs. Twins

-The Seattle Mariners, including Ty France (.121 slugging percentage in past 10 games, including no home run), take on starter Bailey Ober and the Minnesota Twins at T-Mobile Park, Tuesday at 9:40 PM ET.
+Ty France -- with a slugging percentage of .125 in his past 10 games (including zero homers) -- will be in action for the Seattle Mariners versus the Minnesota Twins, with Kenta Maeda on the mound, on July 19 at 9:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Twins.
+He had a one-hit performance in his last game (1-for-4) against the Twins.

 Ty France Game Info & Props vs. the Twins